geographiclib/geographiclib-octave/README.md

   * Geoid lookup, egm84, egm96, egm2008 geoids supported.
   * Geometric transformations, geocentric, local cartesian.
   * Great ellipse, direct, inverse, area calculations.
+  * A class to solve problems on a triaxial ellipsoid.

+(The last two items are not present in the C++ library.)
 All the functions are vectorized and so offer speeds comparable to compiled C++ code when operating on arrays.

 Some common features of these functions:
   * Angles (latitude, longitude, azimuth, meridian convergence) are